angelobattaglia/sysadmin/docs/SysAdmin/Cloud.md

 # Connecting to a GPU cluster: a walkthrough

-Connecting to a GPU cluster to perform calculation is becoming an everyday task we all have to measure ourselves with.
+Connecting to a GPU cluster to perform calculations is becoming an everyday task we all have to measure ourselves with.
 It is important to understand how to "ssh into a remote server" to perform computations, and, in the context of Deep Learning, we are expected to run the experiments using CUDA or python3, perhaps with the aid of an interface that a jupyter notebook, other than the terminal.